ebiwd/EBI-Framework/README.md

 2. Guidance:
   - For web guidelines, [check out the Style Labe](https://www.ebi.ac.uk/style-lab/websites/sample-site/) for guidance on making your site look proper and correct.
 3. Help!
-  - Check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins](https://www.ebi.ac.uk/about/people/ken-hawkins) on the Web Development team.
+  - Check out the [issue queue](https://github.com/ebiwd/EBI-Framework/issues) or contact [Ken Hawkins](https://www.ebi.ac.uk/about/people/ken-hawkins) in the Web Development team.

 ### Do I need to download this?

 No. The vast majority of users should link to the EBI hosted files.
 You'll load three CSS files, seven JS files, and use a wrapper HTML.
-Have a look at the source of [the simple boilerplate page](https://ebiwd.github.io/EBI-Pattern-library/sample-site-v1.2/boilerplate/blank.html).
+Have a look at the source of [the simple boilerplate page](https://www.ebi.ac.uk/style-lab/websites/sample-site/boilerplate/blank.html).

 ## About the EBI Visual Framework